It is better to grow slow in order to preserve the unique aspects of your marketplace.

 – If you look at things today, eBay is like a retailer, competing with Amazon, who is also a retailer and who does it better.

 The same goes for businesses in the sharing economy that are facing the same problems.
 They need to achieve high enough liquidity (the probability of each new listing leading to a transaction) to really serve their customers well.

 – I am thinking about how Airbnb is currently scaling.
 They need liquidity in a fractional sort of way.
 You cannot just bring a bunch of homes onto the market somewhere—you need it in every city, in every town.
 That is perhaps the most challenging liquidity provisioning scenario that I have come across.

 In the case of Airbnb, you cannot just buy supply.

 – If you are a ridesharing platform, you can pay people to buy a car and share rides, but with hosting, it is more gradual.
 My point is that in financial markets, liquidity is very simple.
-The product is extremely uniform and divisible, and immediately understood.
+The product is extremely uniform and divisible and immediately understood.

 In markets like eBay, things are more complicated because of increased product variety and logistics.
 On the other hand, on eBay, it does not matter where the seller is: it is enough to achieve liquidity in a certain product category only once.

 – In the new peer-to-peer markets, building liquidity is a huge challenge because it is so localized.
-Now, you have to balance the provision of liquidity and the preserving of what attracted customers in the first place.
+Now, you have to balance the provision of liquidity and the preservation of what attracted customers in the first place.

-– In the early labour marketplaces, you did not have to be geographically co-located with the people who provided you things.
+– In the early labor marketplaces, you did not have to be geographically co-located with the people who provided you things.
 Your copy editor, transcriber or software engineer could be anywhere.
 TaskRabbit is very different—they have to build local liquidity as well.

 If you are running a niche marketplace, the speed of growth does not necessarily have to be everything.
 Preserving what your customers consider valuable while growing slowly is a valid strategy.